The U.S. Secretary Of State Recently Suggesting A Possible Ban Of TikTok Could Undercut A Convenient Discovery Path For Dallas Artists’ Music.

-Update as of August 6, 2020: Earlier this week, President Donald Trump said TikTok will be “out of business in the Untied States” if its parent company, China-based ByteDance, doesn’t sell it to Microsoft by September 15.
+Update on August 6, 2020: Earlier this week, President Donald Trump said TikTok will be “out of business in the Untied States” if its parent company, China-based ByteDance, doesn’t sell it to Microsoft by September 15.
 Trump also said the U.S. Treasury Department would need to receive a “substantial portion” of the transaction.
 He said the reasoning behind this is comparable to a landlord-tenant situation.
 That’s possibly illegal, though.

 Original story follows.